Fletcher Hales - Obituary

-Hope Mills—Fletcher Jefferson "Jeff" Hales 71, of Hope Mills, passed away on Wednesday, August 5, 2020.
+HOPE MILLS — Fletcher Jefferson "Jeff" Hales, 71, of Hope Mills, passed away on Wednesday, Aug.
+5, 2020.
 He was preceded in death by his parents, Fletcher and Louise Bullard Hales; and a sister, Linda Madgar.

 Jeff leaves behind his wife, Cynthia Hales of Hope Mills; two sons, Brian (Michelle) Hales of Hampstead, Wade (Melissa) Hall of Lumberton; daughter, Lois (Michael) Walker of Fayetteville; two brothers, Lawrence (Diane) Hales of Roseboro, Marson Hales of Roseboro; three sisters, Annette (Jim) Cobb of Melbourne, FL, Cathy (Jeff) Carlisle of Roseboro, Loreen (Randy) Hudson of Turkey; four grandchildren, Tyler Hales, Brandon (Kimberly) Faircloth, Whitney Hall, Emily-Grace Hall; four great-grandchildren, Cameron Faircloth, MaKayla Faircloth, MaKenzie Faircloth, MaKinley Faircloth; a special friend, Phillip "Phil" (Teresa) Edwards of Wade; and several nieces and nephews.